Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 The director nearly included a scene folding another film into his story-verse…but he 'chickened out.’

-Glass marked the end of the long-developing M. Night Shyamalan movie trilogy that tells a dark, different kind of superhero story.
+The thriller Glass marked the end of the long-developing M. Night Shyamalan movie trilogy that tells a dark, different kind of superhero story.
 Beginning with 2000’s Unbreakable and continuing with 2016’s Split, Shyamalan’s 2019 closing film almost included a surprise scene that would have made things even more interesting.

 Asked if he’d ever considered making his films, which frequently have been set in Philadelphia, into a shared-universe cycle revolving around the City of Brotherly Love, Shyamalan answered that in hindsight it’s a choice he wishes he'd have made.